Does this sound like you?

 You want to have a solid plan to eat more plant-based foods that is easier and works with YOUR life.
 No one-plan fits all.
 Just a plan that you KNOW you can make happen with all your unique life circumstances.

 If this sounds like you, you are in the right place.
 And yes, eating more plant-based foods can be a part of your daily living.

 However, eating more plant-based foods can certainly have its challenges.

 It comes with its own special set of struggles that I know really well.
-Eight years ago I had to overcome many of these myself.
+A decade ago I had to overcome many of these myself.
 Some included having a limited budget, supporting others, and having my own health problems.

 Since then I have helped others to eat more plant-based foods through coaching and workshops, and I know everyone has their own set of circumstances that create challenges when adopting a new way of eating.

 But your transition to eating more plant-based foods doesn't have to be so overwhelming.

 I coach people who want to adopt a plant-based diet but struggle with the logistical and social challenges of fitting it into their daily lives.
 I help them confidently incorporate this way of eating, so they can feel vibrant, lighter, and more in line with their values.

 When I was a child in grade school I started becoming very sick.
 I would be sick for very long periods of time and was susceptible to lung infections.
 After being referred to an allergy specialist we learned that I had asthma as well as many allergies and hayfever.